 - Canoeing and Rowing: Lake Rutajärvi is great for canoeing and rowing.
 The best places to set off are Harjunlahti and Haapalahti.
-There are lean-to shelters on the islands of Halttusensaari and Niinisaari for overnight stays.
+There is lean-to shelter on the island of Niinisaari for overnight stays.
 It is not possible to canoe in Rutajoki River, because it has been cleared and dams have been built in it.

 - Sights and Scenery: There is a birdwatching tower along Kirveslammin Kierros Trail (1.7 km), which gives you a bird's eye view across Haapasuo wetland.
 Joutsniemi esker offers breathtaking views of Lake Rutajärvi.
 Haapasuonharju esker also has beautiful scenery.